This post may contain affiliate sales links. Please read my disclosure policy.

 We left early the next morning and spent the whole time talking and singing as loudly as we could to Wilson Phillips, Spice Girls and more awesome 90s songs.
 We are 90s kids all the way.

 When we arrived at The Grand Floridian, the fun got even better!
 The hotel was beautiful and the rooms were awesome, and everyone was really friendly.
-We also met up with our friends, Ashley and Haley.
+We also met up with our friends, Ashley from Spoonful of Flavor and Haley from The Domestic Rebel.
 Love them!

 That night we were treated to an awesome meal by PB&G, a restaurant at the Four Seasons in Orlando.
 Of course dessert was my favorite part.
 This passion fruit soda was served over raspberry and vanilla ice cream and was totally awesome!
 I loved it on it’s own and with the ice cream – yum!